toralf/tinderbox/README.md

 ## Disclaimer

+I started this project with a simple Bash script.
-I missed the point of no return to switch from bash script to Python when I started this project.
+I missed the point of no return to switch to Python or somethign else.

 ## Links